Filpill/blog-web/content/projects/github.md

 This only lasts as long as your terminal instance is open.
 If you close the terminal, you need to re-type the commands to restart the ssh-agent for the next terminal you spawn.

 *Note: The ssh agent process only linked to the terminal you typed it in.
-So you will need to type it in for every terminal instance you spawn (if you working on multiple terminals).*
+So you will need to initialise the ssh-agent for every terminal instance you spawn (if you working on multiple terminals).*

 I've already saved this as an shell script to save the effort of writing these commands all the time.